charlielito/concurrent-videocapture/README.md

 ```

 ### Additional parameters
 Sometimes it is useful to perform some preprocessing to the image in the thread where the camera is read.
 For that we can use in the constructor the parameter `transform_fn`, which is a function that is applied to each frame.
-The flag `return_rgb` is for converting each frame to RGB since opencv by default returns the frames in GBR format.
+The flag `return_rgb` is for converting each frame to RGB since opencv by default returns the frames in BGR format.
 The next example will flip horizontally the image and return it as RGB:

 ```python
 import cv2